vuesion/packages/packages/service/README.md

 # Usage

-Please make sure to have the contents from **[this .vue-starter folder](https://github.com/devCrossNet/vue-starter/tree/master/.vue-starter)** in the root directory of your project.
+Please make sure to have the contents from **[this .vuesion folder](https://github.com/devCrossNet/vue-starter/tree/master/.vuesion)** in the root directory of your project.

 ```
 Usage: vuesion [options] [command]